shopping Barley grass - one variety

 climate

 Hordeum leporinum is highly adaptable and often found in temperate and adjacent subtropical areas, annual grasslands, oak savannah, open hillsides, agronomic crop fields, orchards, vineyards, landscaped areas, turf, managed forests, roadsides, unmanaged, disturbed sites, and moist sites.
+Barley grass can grow in a wide range of environments, thriving in both cultivated fields and wild landscapes.

 soil